Pressignac

 200 million years ago, an asteroid with a diameter of 1.5 km struck the earth between the current hamlets of Judie, Valette and Babaudus.
 The impact left a crater 21 km in diameter that has long since been destroyed by erosion.
 The rocks within it were substantially changed more than 5 km deep.
-The rocks resulting from this cataclysm around Pressignac are unique: fractured and melted, they are called impact breccias and these rocks have been used for the construction of houses and farm buildings in the immediate area.
+The rocks resulting from this cataclysm around Pressignac are unique: they were fractured and melted, they are called impact breccias and these rocks have been used for the construction of houses and farm buildings in the immediate area.